szuckerbrow/Shark-Tank-Machine-Learning-Model/README.md

 # Project 4: Shark Tank Machine Learning Model
 ## Authors:
-Andrea Ceriati, Kathryn Lesh, Emily Sims, and Scott Zuckerbrow.
+Scott Zuckerbrow, Andrea Ceriati, Kathryn Lesh, and Emily Sims.

 # Overview
 Our team analyzed data from seasons 1 - 15 of Shark Tank.
 This is a popular TV show in the U.S. where entrepreneurs pitch their innovative ideas and products to a group of investors (referred to as 'sharks').
 The goal of the pitch is to secure the funding needed to create a successful startup.
 Our project goal was to create a machine learning model that could predict whether a pitcher would secure a deal.